6 Server Management Tips to Try on Plesk

 2. Let’s Encrypt

 With Fail2Ban, you can scan the log files and ban suspicious IPs.
-Like ones involved in suspicious activities, example too many smtp auth / ftp failed attempts, exploits search, and so on.
+Especially suspicious ones involving too many smtp auth / ftp failed attempts, exploits search, and so on.
 Fail2Ban is a super useful module that strengthens the firewall by adding predefined filters.
 Hence further protecting your client’s website and server.
 The most useful Fail2Ban filters that you should keep enabled at all times are SSH, log scanning, postfix, and mod_security.

 4. Mail Server Settings

 Configuring your mail server settings is ultra important to protect your client from becoming a victim of spam.
 And you also ensure that your client can’t spam other people too!
 You can select outgoing messages limitations, restrict sending emails using Sendmail, and activate spam protection based on DNS blackhole lists.
 Plus, you can review all your settings in the official Plesk Mail Server Configuration docs.

 Don’t get surprised if you cannot access firewall settings in Tools & Settings the first time you log in.
 In most cases, it doesn’t come pre-activated with the Plesk server management panel.
 Installing and enabling firewall with a basic set of rules is also one of the many server management priorities.
 Make sure you install it and enable it the moment you log into the control panel.

 Backup is a system admin’s best friend.
 And the most important action in server management.
 If you want to make your website 100% retrievable, you have to keep regular backups.
 These backups can help you restore the Plesk server management panel to its previous state.
 So you can relax even if you mess something up with modules, extensions and component installations and configurations.